-''' add_permission_to_computer_security_descriptor(self, computer: Union[str, ms_active →directory.core.ad_objects.ADComputer], sids_to_grant_permissions_to: List[Union[str, →ms_active_directory.environment.security.security_descriptor_utils.ObjectSid, ms →active_directory.environment.security.security_config_constants.WellKnownSID]], access masks_to_add: List[ms_active_directory.environment.security_security_descriptor_utils. →AccessMask] = None, rights_guids_to_add: List[Union[ms_active_directory.environment. →security.ad_security_guids.ADRightsGuid, str]] = None, read_property_guids_to_add: List[str] = None, write_property_guids_to_add: List[str] = None, allow_new →permissions: bool = True, raise_exception_on_failure: bool = True, skip_validation: →bool = False) -> bool Add specified permissions to the security descriptor on a computer for specified. \hookrightarrowSIDs.
-This can be used to grant 1 or more other users/groups/computers/etc. the right to. →take broad actions or narrow privileged actions on the computer, via adding access masks or rights guids →respectively.
-It can also give (continues on next page) '''
+''' add_permission_to_computer_security_descriptor(self, computer: Union[str, ms_active directory.core.ad_objects.ADComputer], sids_to_grant_permissions_to: List[Union[str, ms_active_directory.environment.security.security_descriptor_utils.ObjectSid, ms active_directory.environment.security.security_config_constants.WellKnownSID]], access masks_to_add: List[ms_active_directory.environment.security.security_descriptor_utils.
+AccessMask] = None, rights_guids_to_add: List[Union[ms_active_directory.environment. security.ad_security_guids.ADRightsGuid, str]] = None, read_property_guids_to_add: List[str] = None, write_property_guids_to_add: List[str] = None, raise_exception_on failure: bool = True, skip_validation: bool = False) -> bool Add specified permissions to the security descriptor on a computer for specified SIDs.
+This can be used to grant 1 or more other users/groups/computers/etc. the right to take broad actions or narrow privileged actions on the computer, via adding access masks or rights guids respectively.
+It can also give '''

-''' 1 or more users/groups/computers/etc. the ability to read or write specific. ⇒properties on the user by specifying read or write property guids to add.
+''' 1 or more users/groups/computers/etc. the ability to read or write specific. →properties on the user by specifying read or write property guids to add.
 This can, as an example, take a computer and give a user the right to delete it.
 Or. →take a computer and give a list of computers the right to read and write the user's owner SID.
 Or. →take a computer and let another user reset their password without needing the current one.
 Etc. Etc. :param computer: An ADComputer or String distinguished name, referring to the →computer that will have the permissions on it modified. :param sids_to_grant_permissions_to: SIDs referring to the other entities that will →be given new permissions on the user.
 These may be ObjectSID objects, →SID strings, or WellKnownSIDs. :param access_masks_to_add: A list of AccessMask objects to grant to the SIDs.
 These →represent broad categories of actions, such as GENERIC_READ and GENERIC_WRITE. :param rights_guids_to_add: A list of rights guids to grant to the SIDs.
 These may →be specified as strings or as ADRightsGuid enums, and represent narrower →permissions to grant to the SIDs for targeted actions such as Unexpire_Password or Apply →Group_Policy.
 Some of these do not make logical sense to use in all contexts, as ⇒some rights guids only have meaning in a self-relative context, or only have meaning. →on some object types.
-It is left up to the caller to decide what is meaningful. :param read_property_quids_to_add: A list of property quids that represent ⇒properties of the computer that the SIDs will be granted the right to read.
+It is left up to the caller to decide what is meaningful. :param read_property_guids_to_add: A list of property guids that represent →properties of the computer that the SIDs will be granted the right to read.
 These

 →must be strings.

-:param write_property_guids_to_add: A list of property guids that represent

-→properties of the computer that the

-SIDs will be granted the right to write.
+:param write_property_guids_to_add: A list of property guids that represent →properties of the computer that the SIDs will be granted the right to write.
 These

 →must be strings.

-:param allow_new_permissions: If True, the new permissions will be added using ALLOW

-→ACEs, granting access to

-the SIDs specified.
-If False, the new permissions will

-→be DENY ACEs, and so

-access to actions/information will be denied.

-If not specified, defaults to True.

 :param raise_exception_on_failure: A boolean indicating if an exception should be.

-→raised if we fail to update
+⇒raised if we fail to update

-the security descriptor, instead of returning
+the security descriptor, instead of returning.

 → False. defaults to True

 :param skip_validation: If true, assume all distinguished names exist and do not

-\rightarrowlook them up.
+→look them up.

+Defaults to False.
+This can be used to make this function.

+→more performant when

+the caller knows all the distinguished names being specified

+→are valid, as it

+performs far fewer queries.

+:returns: A boolean indicating if we succeeded in updating the security descriptor.

 '''